Why Choose Us?

 Your deposit cannot be used to pay your rent.

-Once the tenancy has been signed and rents & deposits have cleared, the tenancy can proceed.
-You can now collect the keys to your new home.
+Once the tenancy has been signed and rents & deposits are cleared funds in our account, the tenancy can proceed.
+You can then collect the keys to your new home.

 If you find any problems with the property you are renting, you should contact us immediately.
 Once we have been informed of any issues/faults we will instruct the landlord and await their instruction.